owensgl/haploblocks/dating/README.md

-# Phylogeny and dating of haplotypes
+# Phylogeny and dating for haploblocks

 * run_inv_phylogeny*.sh